Satellite Near Earth

 SpaceX, like all Musk-run companies, develops the vast majority of its parts internally.

-There are, however, a handful of companies that SpaceX does business with and who may directly benefit from any future success the company has:
+There are, however, a handful of companies with whom SpaceX does business that may directly benefit from any future success the company has:

 That said, I'm not sure which of these companies (if any) are supplying parts for Starlink, specifically.